-2.3.1 The purpose of the Full Review will be to fully replace the adopted Local Plan, which consists of four separate documents, with one Local Plan document.
+- 2.3.1 The purpose of the Full Review will be to fully replace the adopted Local Plan, which consists of four separate documents, with one Local Plan document.
 The Local Plan document will set out the overall vision, objectives and policies for future development of Wandsworth borough.
 The plan will seek to address the Borough's future housing and employment needs and will include a series of strategic policies, which are intended to address the strategic priorities of the area, and a number of development management policies, which together are intended to be used in the day to day determination of planning applications.
-Once adopted, the Local Plan will guide development across the plan area for a period of 15 years.
+Once adopted, the Local Plan will guide development across the plan area for a period of 15 years. - 2.3.2 This IIA Scoping document will inform and accompany the Local Plan Issues and Options consultation.